St. Louis Personal Injury Attorney Serving Missouri & Illinois

 While the majority of bicycle accidents occur in cities, those with colleges are more likely to have an increased number of bicycle accidents.
 If you have been involved in a bicycle accident, you may have extremely serious injuries.
 A highly experienced St. Louis bicycle accident attorney will be in your corner, protecting your rights and fighting hard for an equitable settlement.

 All-in-all, travel by bus is relatively safe as far as travel modes go.
 Unfortunately, when a bus does crash, there will likely be many injured passengers, and the injuries can be severe.
-Between 2005 and 2010, the average number of annual “motorcoach” accidents per year was about 1,000, with about 44 deaths annually from a bus accident.
 Issues which can increase the odds of a bus accident include young or inexperienced bus drivers or bus driver who are distracted, fatigued or impaired.
 Like the truck in a truck accident, a bus may not have been properly maintained, or there could even be flaws in the bus or bus parts, which would make the manufacturer liable.
 If you are involved in a bus accident getting legal help can make a big difference for you, as far as ensuring you are properly compensated for your medical bills and lost wages.